yogurt-foundation/yogurt-css-documentation/docs/transforms/rotate.md

 ## Rotate

-Utilities for rotating elements with transform.
+Utilities for rotates an element that has transform applied.

 ### Class